bibhas2/dev-mail/README.md

 make
 ```

-## Running the SMTP Server
+## Running the Servers

-The SMTP server can be run as:
+The SMTP and POP3 server can be run as:

 ```
-./dev-smtp
+./dev-mail
 ```

-It will listen on port 2525.
+It will listen on ports:

+- 2525 for SMTP.
+- 1010 for POP3.

 You can connect to it with or without authentication.
 If you authenticate then you can supply any user ID and password.